Medical Policy: 07.01.78

 A prospective, multi-center, single-arm study that will include 50 participants to assess StimRouter’s effectiveness for treating severe intractable chronic shoulder pain subsequent to stroke.
 The primary endpoint will be a clinically relevant pain reduction (30%) in pain score at 3 months after initiating stimulation in at least 50% of patients with no increase in pain medication.
-Expected completion September of 2019 (NCT03093935).
+Expected completion October 2020 (NCT03093935).
 This study will not provide the data needed to confirm efficacy and safety because it has no control group, and chronic pain waxes and wanes over time, pain is a subjective measure, and single-arm study design will have a high risk of bias so that results cannot be reliably attributed to the intervention.

-Based on review of the peer reviewed medical literature the evidence is limited to two randomized controlled trials, nonrandomized trial, and case series that suggests implantable peripheral nerve stimulation is safe and works as intended to treat chronic pain of peripheral nerve origin.
+Based on review of the peer reviewed medical literature the evidence is limited to a small number of randomized controlled trials and case series that suggests implantable peripheral nerve stimulation is safe and works as intended to treat chronic pain of peripheral nerve origin.
 However, results need confirmation in additional randomized controlled trials (RCTs) with longer follow-up to draw conclusions on safety and efficacy.
 Further studies should also compare implantable peripheral nerve stimulation with other neuromostimulation therapy such as spinal cord stimulation and alternative treatments.
 Currently, there are no evidence based clinical practice guidelines that recommend the use of implantable peripheral nerve stimulation for the treatment of chronic pain of peripheral nerve origin.
 The evidence is insufficient to determine the effects of this technology on net health outcomes.

 Currently, there are no evidence based clinical practice guidelines that recommend the use of implanted peripheral nerve stimulation for the treatment of pain of peripheral nerve origin.